-Once the home of the famous writer Agatha Christie, now owned by the National Trust.
+Enjoy a 360 virtual tour of Greenway House once the home of the famous writer Agatha Christie, now owned by the National Trust.
 It has hardly been touched over the years and offers a glimpse into the private life of the Queen of Crime and her family.

 It really was like stepping back in time as you walked through the doors and as we did we were greeted by a man who straight away handed us a guide leaflet and we were told to gather round.
 He then gave us a short introductory talk after which we were then allowed to wander the house as we pleased.
 It was just a shame that they don’t allow monopods or selfie sticks inside the building, which of coarse left me a little limited with what I could capture in 360 👎.
 It was also pretty busy in all the rooms that day, but I did manage to get one sneaky shot in the sitting room with only two people around.
+Edit: I returned in the summer 2019 during better weather to wander the gardens and get some better shots.

 It turns out that Agatha and family were quite the collectors with many books, pictures & artifacts kept throughout the house.
 In the library, there was an interesting moural encircling the walls depicting incidents that occurred during the war, a little random and unexpected.